-So, let’s check out what UX and UI designers usually do at work.
+So, let’s check out what UI and UX designers usually do at work.

 In a nutshell, the central role of UX designers is to understand the potential end-users and tailor the digital solution to them.
 At work, they focus primarily on the functionality, strategy and structure of the product.
 That’s why they closely collaborate with marketers, developers, business analysts, stakeholders, and product owners.

-But to be more specific, UX designers are responsible for:
+But to be more specific, a team of experts at a UX company is responsible for: